HussainAlAbdulkareem/Recon-Automation-Tool/README.md

 # Recon Automation Tool

 A Python CLI that chains subdomain enumeration, live-host probing, port scanning, and screenshotting into a single automated reconnaissance workflow.
-Point it at a domain, walk away, get a clean HTML report.
+Point it at a domain, walk away, and get a clean HTML report.

 ![Recon report output](assets/report.png)